Badlesmere, Kent

-There has been a recorded settlement (under the name 'Badelesmere') as far back as the Domesday Book.
-Which also mentioned that in the time of King Edward the Confessor, the parish was worth sixty shillings.
-The manor was previously owned by Odo, Earl of Kent (as the Bishop of Bayeux), but following his trial (for fraud) in 1076 his assets were re-apportioned, including Badlesmere.
+Also called Basmere, 'Badelesmere' was recorded in the Domesday Book of 1086, which noted that in the time of King Edward the Confessor, the parish was worth sixty shillings.
+The manor was previously owned by Odo, Earl of Kent (as the Bishop of Bayeux), but, following his trial (for fraud) in 1076, his assets were re-apportioned, including Badlesmere.
 The abbot of St. Augustine's then claimed this manor.

-During the reign of King Richard I (1157–1199), the manor was held by 'Guncelin de Badlesmere', who had accompanied the king during his Siege of Acon in Palestine.
-The manor passed through several generations of the Badlesmere family, including, Gunselm de Badlesmere (Justice of Chester and Cheshire 1232 – 1301) and 'Bartholomew de Badlesmere' (governor of Leeds Castle) after November 1317).
-He then obtained the king's licence to found a Priory on his lands.
-But nothing came to this licence.
+During the reign of King Richard I of England (1189–1199), the manor was held by Guncelin Badlesmere, who had accompanied the king during his Siege of Acre in Palestine.
+The manor passed through several generations of the Badlesmere family, including Guncelin Badlesmere (died 1301), who was Justice of Chester and his son Bartholomew Badlesmere, 1st Baron (died 1322), who was governor of Leeds Castle in Kent.
+He obtained the king's licence to found a priory on his lands but nothing came of it.

 In 1523, Sir Thomas Randolph (an eminent statesman during the reign Queen Elizabeth I), was born here.

 The church, dedicated to St Leonard, is a grade II* listed Anglican church, described as "interesting as a small, quite unremarkable church" which was not 'restored' in the Victorian era.
 Its interior is 13th century and 18th century.
 It has a complete set of Georgian box pews.
 In 1887, J.C.L.
 Stahlschmidt reported that the bell hanging in the church was one of those made in 1635 by Joseph Hatch for St Mary's Church, Reculver; the church at Reculver was demolished in 1809.

+Forge cottage, at the northern side of the Lees, is a typical Wealden hall house dating from the late 15th century.

 The village green, known as Badlesmere Lees, lies off the main road between the towns of Faversham and Ashford.

-The parish has been linked for many years with that of Leaveland, whose mediaeval church, which is very different from Badlesmere.
+The parish has been linked for many years with that of Leaveland, whose mediaeval church (built in 1222) is very different from Badlesmere.
 It has a crown-post roof and a 16th-century monument to a local family survived the Victorian restoration.
+The village forms part of the civil parish of Sheldwich, Badlesmere and Leaveland.